 As for our pricing structure, we provide four different packages: our Starter plan costs $10/month.
 Depending on how many websites you use, this price can go as low as $6.
 Our Premium plan costs $24/month, the Agency one is $60/month, and, lastly, the Custom plan costs $66/month.

-In other words, we offer shared hosting prices, with the significant difference that you get managed WordPress hosting.
+In other words, we offer shared hosting prices, with the significant difference that you get automated WordPress hosting, aka managed hosting of higher rank.

 The second contender for the fastest WordPress hosting platform is GoDaddy.
 The hosting provider holds one of the biggest shares in the hosting market.
 This shouldn’t come as a surprise, since it provides a wide range of hosting solutions.